keshprad/Algorithms/HuffmanCoding/README.md

 ## Huffman Coding
 _**About**_
 The algorithm assigns codes to the symbols in order to minimize the total bits.
-The more frequent a word is, the smaller amount of bits in its huffman code.
+The more frequent a word is the smaller amount of bits in its huffman code.

 ---